samlist21/Dewey/README.md

 ## Dewey Day June 30, 2017 Ken Samuelson
 The library changed their WiFi so I was not able to log into when I first arrived Dewey today.
 I setup a static IP address on the Ethernet port so that you can directly connect to Dewey for VNC and programming.
 The Ethernet port is now setup static at 192.168.1.199.
 Set your computer to 192.168.1.xx where xx is anything but 199.
 I set my computer to 192.168.1.50 and directly connected Ethernet cable to be able to work.
-Apparently one of the ports switches the wires so that it acts as a crossover Ethernedt cable.
+Apparently one of the ports switches the wires so that it acts as a crossover Ethernet cable.
 Your mileage may vary.
 This took quite a bit of time to debug and fix so I didn't get too much done.
-Suggest Dewey be setup as a DHCP server so that whent he computer is connected Dewey provides the IP address.
+Suggest Dewey be setup as a DHCP server so that when  the computer is connected Dewey provides the IP address.

-With the change to the WiFi the Date on Dewey is now being updated from the Internet so you don't need to update the date everytime you come in.
+With the change to the WiFi the Date on Dewey is now being updated from the Internet so you don't need to update the date every time you come in.
 We do need a static library IP address.
-I talked to the library tech supprot about gettign a static IP address for Dewey.
+I talked to the library tech support about getting a static IP address for Dewey.
 Hopefully they are working on it.

 What I did fix: